shimonpi/AppliedCFD_Tutorials/Tutorial_2/Tutorial_2_3/README.md

 This command creates a directory named "logs" containing files for each quantity's residuals and other metrics.

-For instructions on creating the Gnuplot script to plot the residuals, refer to the residuals plotting section in the previous tutorial.
+For instructions on creating the 'Gnuplot' script to plot the residuals, refer to the residuals plotting section in the previous tutorial.

 ## Post-Process Wall Shear Stress